 The most popular colors for these gems are the pink and red rubellites, the emerald green “chrome” tourmalines, and the neon green and blue-to-violet “paraíba” tourmalines.

-The beautiful tourmaline stone gets mistaken for other gemstones because of its vast range of colors.
+Many mistake the beautiful tourmaline stone for other gemstones because of its vast range of colors.
 One of the “rubies” in the Russian crown jewels, the “Caesar’s Ruby” pendant, is actually red (rubellite) tourmaline.

 The intense colors come from trace amounts of copper, which had never been recorded as a coloring agent in any tourmaline.
-Prices for the best Paraíba and Paraíba-type tourmalines easily surpass other tourmalines due to their vivid hues, higher color saturation, and greater rarity.
+Prices for the best Paraíba tourmaline and Paraíba-type tourmalines surpass other tourmalines.
+This is due to their vivid hues, higher color saturation, and greater rarity.

 Where Does Tourmaline Come From?